joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/drawing-api-example-algorithmic-visual-generator.md

 The application first creates three listeners.
 The first listens for a dispatched event from the control panel that a rebuild of the satellites is necessary.
-The second listens to changes to the size of the SWF file’s stage.
+The second listens to changes to the size of the SWF file's stage.
 The third listens for each passing frame in the SWF file and to redraw using the `doEveryFrame()` function.